-The environmental studies major and certificate offer unique opportunities for undergraduate students to broaden their studies through interdisciplinary coursework related to the environment.
-The major or certificate must be taken simultaneously with another undergraduate major, meaning students not only learn about current environmental issues, they also learn how to link environmental science, policy, literature, art and philosophy to other fields of study.
+The environmental studies major and certificate and sustainability certificate offer unique opportunities for undergraduate students to broaden their studies through interdisciplinary coursework related to the environment.
+The major or certificate must be taken simultaneously with another undergraduate major, meaning students not only learn about current environmental issues, they also learn how to link environmental science, policy, and humanistic approaches to other fields of study.

 Environmental Studies Major

-This academically rigorous course sequence encompasses introductory through advanced explorations of environmental studies.
+This academically rigorous program encompasses introductory through advanced explorations of environmental studies.
 Pursued simultaneously with another major, it equips graduates with a deep understanding of their disciplinary major and the interdisciplinary skills needed for a variety of professions.

 Environmental Studies Certificate

 The 15-credit environmental studies certificate can be added to any major, enhancing the value of a bachelor’s degree.
-Students learn about society’s environmental challenges; study environmental science, policy, literature, art and philosophy; and take part in environmental research, fieldwork and case studies.
+Students learn about society’s environmental challenges; study environmental science, policy, and humanities; and take part in environmental research, fieldwork and case studies.

 The 12-credit sustainability certificate allows undergraduate students to broaden their studies through interdisciplinary coursework.
-It can be added to any major except environmental studies.
+It can be added to any major.
 Students learn sustainability principles and how to apply them on campus and in the wider world.